tcse-iscas/cachecheck/README.md

 ## **Code Structure**
 CacheCheck mainly has two modules, i.e., `core` and `tools`. `core` module realizes the algorithms and the approach introduced in our paper. `tools` module provides three tools, i.e., `ExampleRunner`, `CachecheckRunner`, and `Deduplicator` for easy and automatic detection.
 After [Build Cachecheck](#1-build-cachecheck), three runnable jars are generated under `cachecheck/tools/traget/`.
 They are `tools-examplerunner.jar`, `tools-cachecheckrunner.jar`, and `tools-deduplicator.jar`.
+### 1. ExampleRunner
 ExampleRunner can automatically run Spark's build-in examples.
-It requires a configuration file, which is also introduced in [One-Click for Running](#one-click-for-running), to denote which examples to be run.
-The command is
+It requires a configuration file, which is a xml file just like `example-list-all.xml` in `cachecheck/tools/resource`.
+In this file, you can denote which examples to run.
+The execution command is
 ```bash
 java -jar cachecheck/tools/target/tools-examplerunner.jar $ExampleList $SparkDir
 ```
 `$ExampleList` is the path of the configuration file. `$SparkDir` is the base directory of Spark, e.g., `$SPARK_HOME`.
+### 2. CacheCheckRunner
 CacheCheckRunner can automatically analyze all the traces under the same directory and get the bug reports.
-The command is
+The execution command is
 ```bash
 java -jar cachecheck/tools/target/tools-cachecheckrunner.jar  $TraceDir
 ```
 `$TraceDir` is the diretocry that traces locate in, e.g., `$SPARK_HOME/trace`.
+### 3. Deduplicator
 Deduplicator can collect all the bug reports under the same directory, make deduplication and generate a summary bug report.
 The command is
 ```bash
 java -jar cachecheck/tools/target/tools-deduplicator.jar  $ReportDir